Hold Up! You Did What?!

 Last week, I did the scariest thing ever!
 I rode a horse for the first time with my toddler up a freaking mountain, y’all!
 Yes, I am flippin’ serious.
 The initial plan was for the big girls to get to ride a horse on an hour long trail ride.
 We arrived at the stables in Ruidoso, and I casually asked the dude in charge if the toddler could ride.
 To my surprise, he said yes.
 My jaw dropped.

 Is this legal?

 Am I even considering this?

 Before I knew it, the toddler and I were on a horse waiting for our trail ride to begin.
 The smell was unbelievably foul.
-I hate poop and it was everywhere.
+I hate poop and it was every freaking where.

-The girls looked like pros in front of me.
-I couldn’t help being proud with how natural they looked.
+The girls looked like pros in front of me, and I couldn’t help being proud of how natural they looked.

-The moment I got back, I was finally able to breath again.
+The moment I got back I was finally able to breathe again.
 It was hands down one of the most amazing experiences of my life!
 If you are ever in Ruidoso, I can’t recommend Grindstone Stables enough!